World, The: A History, Combined Volume, 3rd edition

 Listen on the go

-The World interweaves two enduring stories, centered on our interactions with nature and each other, into a compelling narrative of mankind, from the origins of civilization to the present.
-This title empowers you to see connections among peoples and events and learn to think critically about topics large and small.
+REVEL for The World: A History interweaves two enduring stories—centered on our interactions with nature and with each other—into a compelling narrative of mankind, from the origins of civilization to the present.
+Employing an engaging prose style and a comprehensive map program that brings history to life, author Felipe Fernández-Armesto empowers students to see the connections among peoples and events, and to think critically about topics large and small.

 Published by Pearson (July 14th 2021) - Copyright © 2016